KaelBlais/MachineLearning/Results.md

 ## Neural Network Model

 The next model evaluated was a custom-built neural network.
-This was arbitrarily picked to have 2 hidden layers, all using the "ReLU" activation function.
+This was arbitrarily picked to have 2 hidden layers, all using the *ReLU* activation function.
 The first layer was assigned 100 hidden units and the second one was assigned 50 units.
 As before, this was run with 10,000 iterations and a learning rate of 0.001.
 This resulted in a training error of 302,642\$,